Sysa/AzureLearning/AZURE.md

 Public = as rented appartment, you responsible only for furniture inside, but does not care about everything outside.
 Owned by cloud services, which provides resources to multiple organizations and users.
 Typical access via secure, but internet connection.
 No CapEx, only OpEx.
 Hybric = as condo, you have flat inside building, you are owner of the flat, but other things inside or outside building is not your responsibility.
 Combines public and private to allow application use resources in most appropriate way.

-Core Azure Services:
+## Core Azure Services

+### Regions

+Region contains at least one datacenter.
+Different regions has different price per virtual machine, traffic, etc.

-Five geographies: Americas, Europe, Asia Pacific, Middle East, Africa Each geography has Region pair of region data center: Data resides in the same geography, for example Canada East and Canada Center.
+Five geographies: Americas, Europe, Asia Pacific, Middle East, Africa

+Each geography has **Region** pair of region data center: Data resides in the same geography, for example Canada East and Canada Center.

+Datacenters in Azure can be Public or Special.
-Special reigions: US Government
+Special reigions:

+- US Government (North America, DoD - Department of Defense)
-China 21 Vianet (East and North)
+- China 21 Vianet (East and North)
-Germany T-Systems data trustee (Central and NorthEast)
+- Germany T-Systems data trustee (Central and NorthEast)

-Availability zones: phisically separates location within an Azure region Each zone has independent cooling, power and networking Three zones per region.
+Availability zones (Region pairs): phisically separates location within an Azure region Each zone has independent cooling, power and networking Three zones per region.
 It helps with protection against datacenter failures, it is also an optional service

 Availability Sets: Ensure that a virtual machine is online during maintenance or failure A virtual machine is assigned to an Update Domain and Fault Domain.
 Only one Update Domain would be updated at a time.
 Fault Domain provide physical isolation of data center